Proclus01/megaprompter/README.md

   --xml-out              Write XML output to this file (default: stdout).
   --json-out             Write JSON output to this file.
   --prompt-out           Write fix prompt text to this file.
-  --show-summary         Print a brief summary to stderr.
+  --show-summary         Print a brief summary to stderr (default: on).
+  --no-show-summary      Disable the summary.
   --artifact-hidden      Write artifact as a hidden dotfile (.MEGADIAG_*).
 Default is visible (MEGADIAG_*).
+  --artifact-dir         Directory where the MEGADIAG_* artifact is written (default: the target path).
   --ignore               Directory names or glob paths to ignore (repeatable).
                          Examples: --ignore data --ignore docs/generated/**
                          Short aliases: -I, -i